TLKoch/Species_Sentinel-2_time_series/README.md

 # Species_Sentinel-2_time_series
-Code for the paper: Tree species-specific Sentinel-2 time series and their spectral-temporal variability
+Code for the paper: Tree species-specific Sentinel-2 time series - How distinct are they?